 Our research is editorially independent but we may earn a commission for purchases made through our links.

-Vermont is famous for its beautiful small towns, back-country roads and stunning fall foliage.
+Vermont is famous for its beautiful small towns, back-country roads, and stunning state and national parks.
 If you plan on visiting the Green Mountain State, these are some of the very best places to experience.

 YOU'RE ALL SET!